-Buried in Trump's Nuclear Report: A Russian Doomsday Weapon
+Buried In Trump's Nuclear Report: A Russian Doomsday Weapon

 Status-6 could also carry conventional munitions, like cruise missiles, and launch them after hiding for months beneath the water.

-Podvig has seen photos which he says indicate the Russians are working on some hardware for big underwater drones.
+Podvig has seen photos that he says indicate the Russians are working on some hardware for big underwater drones.

 "My best guess is that there is there is a project to design an underwater vehicle with a purpose, unknown at this point," he says.
 "There is something there."